uwspstar/DataStructures-Algorithms/README.md

   - Simple Linked List (link, next)
   - Doubly Linked List (link, next, prev)
   - Circular Linked List
+### when you use linked lists?
+  - used in many List, Queue, Stack implementations
+  - Great for creating circular lists
+  - Can easily model real world objects such as trains.
+  - used in separate chining which is persnet certain hashtable implementations to deal with hashing collisions.
+  - ofter used in the implementation of adjacency lists for graphs

 - tree
   ```